Engineering Precise and Robust Effective Hamiltonians: Acknowledgments

 \section{Acknowledgments}

+We thank Cheng Zheng for helpful comments on the manuscript.
 This work was supported by the Canadian Excellence Research Chairs (CERC) program, the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery program, the Canada First Research Excellence Fund (CFREF), and the Innovation for Defence Excellence and Security (IDEaS) Program of the Canadian Department of National Defence.